Olical/propel/README.md

 #### Lein (legacy)

+> You need to add `figwheel-sidecar` to your dependencies to use this!
+Version `0.5.19` was the latest at the time of writing.

 When using the [lein-figwheel][] plugin, you may execute something like the following to have figwheel start up from your `project.clj` configuration.
 Everything should be inferred and should start up as if you typed `lein figwheel` but with a prepl connected.

 ```bash